openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

 ### Closed loop will not correct high BG values in objective 6 as it is limited to low glucose suspend.
 High BG values have to be corrected manually by you!

-- Prerequisite: You need a good profile (basal, ISF, IC) already working in AndroidAPS to start with Loop in Low Glucose Suspend mode.
+- Prerequisite: You need a good profile (basal, ISF, IC) already working in AAPS to start with Loop in Low Glucose Suspend mode.
 Otherwise you can run in a hypo which you have to manually correct.
 This will help you a lot to avoid having to treat a low glucose over a period of 5 days. **If you are still having frequent or severe low glucose episodes then consider refining your DIA, basal, ISF and carb ratios and do NOT start objective 6 at this time.**
 - You don't have to change your settings now.
 During objective 6, the maxIOB setting is internally set to zero automatically. **This override will be reversed when moving to objective 7.**
 - The system will override your maxIOB settings to zero, which means if blood glucose is dropping it can reduce basal for you.
 If blood glucose is rising then it will only increase basal if the basal IOB is negative from a previous Low Glucose Suspend.
 Otherwise basal rates will remain the same as your selected profile. **That means that you have to manually handle high values with insulin corrections.**
 - If your basal IOB is negative (see screenshot below) a TBR > 100% can be issued also in objective 6.